Standard Guide

 Keep in mind that you need to plan a useful Azure resource design.

-- Azure subscription (at least Contributor rights on that subscription)
+- Mandatory - Azure subscription (at least Contributor rights on that subscription)

-- Azure owner rights (at least on Resource Group level)
+- Mandatory - Azure owner rights (at least on Resource Group level)

-- Azure AD "Global administrator" (Consent to access Graph API)
+- Mandatory - Azure AD "Global administrator" (Consent to access Graph API)

-- [Optional] Public Domain CNAME (scepman.yourdomain.com)
+- Optional - Public Domain CNAME (scepman.yourdomain.com)

 All these resources are recommended for a production environment.